flutter/packages/packages/xdg_directories/README.md

    files and other file objects should be placed.
 (Corresponds to `$XDG_RUNTIME_DIR`).

- - `definedUserDirs` - The list of user directories defined in the `xdg` configuration files.
+ - `getUserDirectoryNames()` - Returns a set of the names of user directories defined in the `xdg` configuration files.

- - `getUserDir(String dirName)` - Gets the value of the user dir with the given name.
+ - `getUserDirectory(String dirName)` - Gets the value of the user dir with the given name.
 Requesting a user dir that doesn't exist returns `null`.
 The `dirName` argument is case-insensitive.
 See [this wiki](https://wiki.archlinux.org/index.php/XDG_user_directories) for more details and what values of `dirName` might be available.